MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/index.md

 ### All communication from each tab is to remote servers

 Understanding that each tab runs in an isolated environment means that these tabs are isolated from each other, but not the greater internet.
-Typically, these tabs, running JavaScript as their programming language, communicate back to the server, that should be thought of as the originating server for that first GET request that was entered into the URL bar at the top of the browser tab.
+Typically, these tabs, running JavaScript as the defined programming language, communicate back to the server, that should be thought of as the originating server for that first GET request that was entered into the URL bar at the top of the browser tab.

 ## The Extension model turns everything upside down